Yandex Cloud

 • --backup-window-start: The cluster backup start time, set in UTC format HH:MM:SS.
 If the time is not set, the backup will start at 22:00 UTC.

 • --datalens-access: Enables access from DataLens.
 The default value is false.
-For more information on setting up a connection, see Connecting to a cluster from DataLens.
+To learn more about configuring a connection, see Connecting to a cluster from DataLens.

-• --maintenance-window: Maintenance window settings (including for disabled clusters), where type is the maintenance type:
+• --maintenance-window: Maintenance window settings (including for stopped clusters), where type is the maintenance type:

 • anytime: At any time (default).